naroa-rojo-perruca/Web_practicalworkII_Naroa/README.md

 * **Git Hub**
 When I first published my website I could only see the Readme file when I clicked on the link.
 The problem was that I had to select the branch main and the folder docs.
 This way, Git Hub would find the index.html file.

+* **Branches**
+After changing the Readme file, I applied some local changes which caused a diversion from the main branch.
+What I did, is to ignore the local changes and make the local files the same as the repository with `git fetch --all` `git reset --hard origin/main`.

 ---